ynuskyd/ynuskyd/README.md

   </a>

   <p align="justify">Java-based backend developer in Turkey.
 Driven by curiosity,
-    Currently learning LLM and DevOps tools, with the aim of leveraging these technologies for innovative solutions.
+    Currently learning Golang and DevOps tools, with the aim of leveraging these technologies for innovative solutions.
     I stay updated on AI advancements and explore tools to refine my problem-solving skills.
   </p>